icopy-site/awesome/docs/awesome/static-analysis.md

+<h2 id="ansible">Ansible</h2>

+- [kics](https://kics.io/) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations in your infrastructure-as-code.
+Supports Terraform, Kubernetes, Docker, AWS CloudFormation and Ansible

 <h2 id="binary">Binaries</h2>

 - [angr](https://github.com/angr/angr) - Binary code analysis tool that also supports symbolic execution.
-- [binbloom](https://github.com/quarkslab/binbloom) - The purpose of this project is to analyse a raw binary firmware  and determine automatically some of its features.
-This tool is compatible with all architectures as basically,  it just does simple statistics on it.
+- [binbloom](https://github.com/quarkslab/binbloom) - Analyzes a raw binary firmware and determines features like endianness or the loading address.
+The tool is compatible with all architectures.
 Loading address: binbloom can parse a raw binary firmware and determine its loading address.
 Endianness: binbloom can use heuristics to determine the endianness of a firmware.
 UDS Database: binbloom can parse a raw binary firmware and check if it contains an array containing UDS command IDs.
 - [BinSkim](https://github.com/Microsoft/binskim) - A binary static analysis tool that provides security and correctness results for Windows portable executables.
 - [Black Duck](https://www.blackducksoftware.com) :copyright: - Tool to analyze source code and binaries for reusable code, necessary licenses and potential security aspects.